solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

 ## Proposal contract

-Now that we a customized `ArbitrumProposal` type we can use it to write proposal specific contracts.
+Now the customized `ArbitrumProposal` proposal type can be used to write proposal specific contracts.
 There are two proposals added in the fps-example-repo.
 First, [ArbitrumPorposal_01](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal_01.sol) which is an arbitrum proposal that executes on L2.
 Second, [ArbitrumPorposal_02](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal_02.sol) which is an arbitrum proposal that executes on L1.
 Let's first have a look at `ArbitrumPorposal_02` by going through the code snippets:

 -   `constructor()`: Execution chain is set to ethereum mainnet in constructor.